istvan-ujjmeszaros/bootstrap-autohidingnavbar/README.md

 When calling `$(".navbar-fixed-top").autoHidingNavbar()` you can pass a parameters object with zero or more of the following:

 - `disableAutohide`, defaults to `false`, set this to `true` if you want to show/hide the navbar programmatically.
+- `staticMenu`, defaults to `false`, set this to `true` if you want includes support for static menus.
 - `showOnUpscroll`, defaults to `'true'`, the navbar shows up when scrolling the page upwards (otherwise it shows only when scroll is on page's top).
 - `showOnBottom`, defaults to `'true'`, the navbar shows up when scroll reaches the page's end.
 - `hideOffset`, defaults to `'auto'`, hides the navbar after scrolling that much pixel.
 Auto means the navbar's height.
+- `staticMenuOffset`, defaults to `'auto'`, fixes the navbar after scrolling that much pixel.
+Auto means an indent from the beginning of the page to navbar's.
 - `animationDuration`, defaults to `'200'`, is the duration of the show and hide animations in milliseconds.
 - `navbarOffset`, defaults to `'0'`, the navbar doesn't hide that many pixels from the bottom.
+- `classHidden`, defaults to `'navbar-hidden'`, custom class to be set when hiding the navbar.
+- `classStatic`, defaults to `'navbar-static-top'`, custom class to be set when static the navbar.
+- `classFixed`, defaults to `'navbar-fixed-top'`, custom class to be set when fixed the navbar.

 ### Events